Published on October 7th, 2017 | by Pro Wrestling Stories0

 “No” is not in the arsenal of words of Chris Jericho.
-In fact, it’s very likely somewhere on his list.
-As one of the hardest working men in entertainment, he juggles the roles of a multiple time world champion professional wrestler, lead singer of the heavy metal band Fozzy, actor, three-time New York Times bestselling author, host of the weekly Talk Is Jericho podcast, media personality, businessman, master drinker, and most importantly, husband and father to three children, almost at ease.
+As one of the hardest working men in entertainment, he juggles the roles of world champion professional wrestler, lead singer of the heavy metal band Fozzy, actor, three-time New York Times bestselling author, host of the weekly Talk Is Jericho podcast, businessman, master drinker, and most importantly, husband and father to three children.
 An Instagram post shared September 4, 2016, laid out his workhorse ethic best: “4 countries and 3 continents in 9 days, plus I’ve got a fourth book to finish, song lyrics to write, and at least 4 podcasts to record.”
 There’s no stopping this machine, maaaaan!

-So how does he keep himself going on such little rest while continually finding success in all of the avenues that he pursues?
-Twenty principles, which is what Jericho organized his fourth and latest book around.
+So how does he keep himself going on such little rest while continually finding success in all avenues he pursues?

 Jericho’s prose coupled with his honest and humorous approach to storytelling makes it incredibly hard to put this book down.
-In fact, it took me less than 24 hours to read this book cover to cover, not because of it being short in length, but that it was just that good.
-While reading through the book, I found myself folding the corners of the pages that included anecdotes I wanted to remember and make reference to in this piece.
-Twenty-seven folded corners later, I’ve decided not to reference each of these memorable moments in the spirit of not wanting to give too much away.
-Though I will share one story from one of my favorite chapters in the book entitled, “The Keith Richards Principle.”
-In this chapter, Jericho recounts how he had the chance to meet one of his musical heroes, Keith Richards, with the assist from Jimmy Fallon.
+In fact, it took me less than 24 hours to read this Chris Jericho book cover to cover, not because it was short in length, but that it’s that good.
+While reading, I found myself folding the corners of the pages that include anecdotes I wanted to remember and reference in this piece.
+Twenty-seven folded corners later, I’ve decided not to reference these memorable moments in the spirit of not wanting to give too much away.
+I will share one story from one of my favorite chapters entitled, “The Keith Richards Principle.”
+In this chapter of the Chris Jericho book, he recounts the chance to meet one of his musical heroes, Keith Richards, with the assist from Jimmy Fallon.

 Growing older, it’s hard not to find ourselves in predicaments where inticing experiences present themselves to us, but life responsibilities and excuses often get in the way of us taking part.
 “I’d love to go to [insert fun opportunity here] with you, but I have [insert work/money/family/having to get up early excuse here]…” We have all been there.
 We have played the role of that friend having to say no, despite wanting to go, and we have also been that friend asking someone to do something with us but hearing “No” in response.
 Jericho doesn’t like our types!

-Jericho continues, “It’s easy to think of a hundred reasons why something won’t work, but I’d rather find a way to MAKE it work.
+The Chris Jericho book continues, “It’s easy to think of a hundred reasons why something won’t work, but I’d rather find a way to MAKE it work.
 If you want your dreams to come true, stop thinking of excuses and start making realities.”

-It’s these pieces of advice that really stick with you after reading his book.
+It’s these pieces of advice that stick with you after reading the newest Chris Jericho book.

 So, about Jericho meeting Keith Richards?
 It almost never happened.
-Chris was a guest on the Tonight Show with Jimmy Fallon and saw on a calendar on the wall backstage that Keith Richards would be a guest on the show the following week.
+Chris was a guest on the Tonight Show with Jimmy Fallon and saw on a wall calendar backstage that Keith Richards would be a guest the following week.
 Jericho was told, “If you’re going to be in town, you should come by.”

 Unfortunately, Raw was on Monday and he wasn’t going to be able to make it.
 So he thought.
-In this excerpt from No Is a Four Letter Word provided as a courtesy of Da Capo Press, Chris tells the story:
+In this excerpt from the Chris Jericho Book No Is a Four Letter Word provided as a courtesy of Da Capo Press, Chris tells the story: